defiprime/defiprime1/collections/_posts/2019-09-25-Hummingbot.md

 Our current focus is on continuing to build our community of developers and users.
 As previously mentioned, to scale and improve the capabilities of Hummingbot, we want to encourage participation from the community.
 To that end, we have spent a lot of time refactoring and documenting code, making it easier to use.
 We have set up a Dev Forum for discussions, and we are starting Gitcoin bounty campaigns to reward code contributors.
 We are collaborating with exchanges and DeFi protocols to announce new development bounties.

 To drive user base growth, we are working on making Hummingbot easier to use through a GUI, and a future hosted service.
-Besides, we are working with token issuers and exchanges and hope to announce several more liquidity bounty programs soon, to make additional rewards programs available for users.
+In addition, we are working with token issuers and exchanges and hope to announce several more liquidity bounty programs soon, to make additional rewards programs available for users.

 Our long-term goal is to create a self-serve, liquidity market-place, where exchanges and token issuers can sign up for different liquidity campaigns and gain access to a community of Hummingbot market makers.